ElektraInitiative/libelektra/doc/help/kdb-export.md

 ## KDB

 - `/sw/elektra/kdb/#0/current/format`
-  Change default format (if none is given at commandline) and built-in default is not your preferred format.
+  Change default format (if none is given at commandline) and built-in default `storage` is not your preferred format.

 ## EXAMPLES